Uterine Rupture and Birth Injuries | Personal Injury Lawyer in Oregon

 If the uterus has ruptured, there’s a chance an emergency C-section will be performed to deliver the baby.
 This way the doctors can focus on the mother.
 Failure to monitor or treat this in a timely manner can cause injuries to both the mother and the baby.
 If the baby is not delivered immediately, it could suffer serious brain injuries due to loss of its crucial lifeline in the stomach.
 It is important to make sure that action is taken in a swift manner to protect the baby.

 Uterine ruptures are considered rare, but if they do happen, they can be serious.
 It is important to know that if your child suffered injury due to the inaction of a doctor or the failure to monitor or detect a uterine rupture, you may be entitled to compensation.
 A child who suffers birth injuries can deal with physical damages for years to come or even his or her whole life.
 Making sure that you are justly compensated is important.
-Hiring a personal injury claim can be the difference between dealing with these hardships and recovering damages due to the negligence of a treating physician.
+Hiring a Portland personal injury attorney can be the difference between dealing with these hardships and recovering damages due to the negligence of a treating physician.